-The security clearance determination process begins when finalists come to Washington, DC for selection interviews.
-At this time, finalists undergo fingerprinting by the Department’s Bureau of Diplomatic Security as the first step in the security clearance process.
+The security clearance determination process begins when fellows submit fingerprints to the Department’s Bureau of Diplomatic Security as the first step in the security clearance process.
 As soon as individuals are selected for the fellowship, the Department of State requests that they complete and submit an application, within about two weeks, as part of the continuing security clearance determination process.
 The time needed for security clearance determination processing varies depending on a number of factors.
 The security clearance process involves a comprehensive background investigation, conducted by the U.S. Department of State in cooperation with other federal, state, and local agencies.
 This investigation provides the information necessary to determine a candidate’s suitability for appointment to the Foreign Service and for a Top Secret security clearance.
 The process considers such factors as: failure to repay a U.S. Government guaranteed loan or meet tax obligations; failure to register for the Selective Service; past problems with credit or bankruptcy; unsatisfactory employment records; a criminal record or other violations of the law; drug or alcohol abuse; and less than honorable discharge from the armed forces.

 Medical Clearance Process